Materials-Data-Science-and-Informatics/atomID/README.md

 Welcome to the `atomID` package!
 This README will guide you through the initial steps required to start using the `AnnotateCrystal` class for annotating crystal structures and defects.
 Follow the steps outlined below to get started.

+## Overview

+"AtomID" is an open-source Python package designed to annotate crystal structure data, enhancing data standardisation and interoperability in the field of computational materials science.

 ## Key Features

 - **Multi-format Data Input**: Supports data import from multiple commonly used formats, such as CIF, POSCAR, and LAMMPS, ensuring compatibility across various modelling tools and workflows.